betagouv/Aidants_Connect/README.md

 flake8
 python manage.py test
 ```

+The functional test run on `http://localhost:3000`
+Make sure nothing else is running on that port.

 ## How to run the app

-To run the app on port 8000
+To run the app on port 3000
 ```
-python manage.py runserver 8000
+python manage.py runserver 3000
 ```